 Other Criminal Defense Cases

 Criminal defense cases in Michigan go beyond assault, murder and other serious crimes.
-Attorney Michael P. Manley provides top quality representation for individuals facing a broad range of charges, from traffic violations to weapons infractions and charges against young adults.
+The criminal defense attorneys at Manley & Manley provide top quality representation for individuals facing a broad range of charges, from traffic violations to weapons infractions and charges against young adults.
 Whatever type of crime you have been charged with, contact us immediately.
 Attorney Michael P. Manley is viewed as an honest, aggressive and experienced lawyer who is committed to getting clients the results they need.
 Read our case results page to see how Mr. Manley has helped others.

-Attorney Manley understands the laws involving a range of criminal charges.
-He gained this knowledge through years of working on different types of cases throughout Michigan.
+Our attorneys understand the laws involving a range of criminal charges.
+We gained this knowledge through years of working on different types of cases throughout Michigan.
 That's why people routinely rely on him to defend them in some of the biggest, most complicated cases throughout Michigan.

-What other types of criminal defense cases does Michael P. Manley handle?
+What other types of criminal defense cases does Manley & Manley handle?

-If you don't see your specific type of criminal case, contact attorney Manley as soon as possible to discuss your circumstances.
-He can help you or point you in the right direction to make sure you get the help you need now.
+If you don't see your specific type of criminal case, contact us as soon as possible to discuss your circumstances.
+We can help you or point you in the right direction to make sure you get the help you need now.
 Call (810) 238-0500 and schedule a free consultation.

-Why should I hire attorney Manley to handle my case?
+Why should I hire an attorney from Manley & Manley to handle my case?

-Being a criminal defense lawyer is more than just a job to Michael P. Manley.
-A native of Flint, Manley became an attorney because he truly wanted to help people throughout his home state get exceptional legal advice.
-People in Michigan have relied on Mr. Manley for years because he knows this specialized area of law inside and out.
+Being a criminal defense lawyer is more than just a job to brothers Michael P. Manley and Frank J. Manley.
+Natives of Flint, they became attorneys because they truly wanted to help people throughout their home state get exceptional legal advice.
+People in Michigan have relied on both attorneys for years because they know this area of law inside and out.

 The U.S. Constitution preserves the right to possess firearms, but a conviction can make gun ownership a complex matter.
 Convicted felons and those convicted of domestic violence are prohibited from carrying or possessing firearms.
 In Michigan, gun rights are automatically restored three years after the completion of a sentence (probation or parole).
 For more serious offenses, rights can be restored five years after the completion of a sentence (probation or parole).
 However, this will require an application for the restoration of these rights.
 (Read more about the difference between misdemeanor and felony convictions in Michigan.)